UN chief calls for post-COVID global governance based on solidarity, multilateralism

-Photo taken on Sept.
-24, 2020 at the United Nations headquarters in New York shows UN Secretary-General Antonio Guterres speaking at a video summit-level Security Council debate on "global governance after COVID-19."
+Photo taken in New York on Sept.
+24, 2020 shows UN Secretary-General Antonio Guterres speaking via video at a summit-level Security Council debate on "global governance after COVID-19".
+Guterres on Thursday called for post-COVID global governance that features solidarity and multilateralism.
 (Xinhua/Wang Ying)

-"We urgently need multilateral institutions that can act decisively, based on global consent, for the global good.
-And we need multilateral institutions that are fair, with better representation of the developing world, so that all have a proportional voice at the global table," says Guterres.

 UNITED NATIONS, Sept.
 24 (Xinhua) -- UN Secretary-General Antonio Guterres on Thursday called for post-COVID global governance that features solidarity and multilateralism.